Sherman Act - Horizontal Restraint of Trade - Explained

 - Economics, Finance, & Analytics

-Table of ContentsWhat are the commonly recognized types of horizontal restraint?Discussion QuestionPractice QuestionAcademic Research
+Table of ContentsWhat is a Horizontal Restraint of Trade?Discussion QuestionPractice QuestionAcademic Research

 While there are several established types of horizontal restraint, any situation that meets the following elements may be illegal.